 The station is modern and well maintained.
-It’s not twenty four hours, but open from early in the morning until around 1am at night.
+It’s not twenty-four hours but open from early in the morning until around 1 a.m.
 You won’t be allowed to stay in the station overnight, even if you are waiting for a train.

 There is just about every sort of facility you could need at Hung Hom.
-You’ll find a number of ATMs and currency exchange vendors – although rates here are not favourable.
-There are also shops for buying magazines and newspapers – including English language materials – and kiosks to buy snacks.
+You’ll find a number of ATMs and currency exchange vendors, although rates here are not favorable.
+There are also shops for buying magazines and newspapers, including English language materials, and kiosks to buy snacks.

 There are a handful of electronic left luggage lockers available for storing your suitcases and backpacks.

 Hong Kong and China share an international border and you will need a Chinese visa to take any international train.
-For citizens of most countries Chinese visas cannot be obtained at the border but can be obtained in Hong Kong.
-See Chinese visa in Hong Kong for more details.
+For citizens of most countries, Chinese visas cannot be obtained at the border but can be obtained in Hong Kong.
+Check with your embassy to see if a Chinese visa would get you into Hong Kong.
 All customs and passport checks are carried out in Hung Hom.